 Professor Tan specializes in the innovative design, implementation and diffusion of advancing e-technology to improve health services delivery system efficiencies and effectiveness.
-Serving as Editor-in-Chief of theInternational Journal of Health Information Systems & Informatics, IGI Global (www.igi-global.com), Professor Tan’s research interests cut across multiple disciplines, with emphasis on the application of strategic e-business and e-health models to improve health systems operational efficiencies, individual or group decision effectiveness, and community health behaviors.
+Serving as Editor-in-Chief of theInternational Journal of Health Information Systems & Informatics, IGI Global (www.igi-global.com), Professor Tan’s research interests cut across multiple disciplines, with emphasis on the application of strategic e-business and e-health models to improve health systems operational efficiencies, individual or group decision effectiveness, and community health behaviours.
 He teaches health IT project management and special topics in eHealth.
-His current research focuses on assessing the impact of decision aids and e-learning mechanisms for promoting healthy lifestyles and healthy aging behaviors for chronically ill individuals, groups and populations.
+His current research focuses on assessing the impact of decision aids and e-learning mechanisms for promoting healthy lifestyles and healthy aging behaviours for chronically ill individuals, groups and populations.

 - PhD, Management Information Systems, University of British Columbia, Canada